 Can my child’s surname be changed if I have parental responsibility for my child?

 If you have parental responsibility for your child then your child’s surname should not be changed without your written agreement or a court order.

 Is a court application for parental responsibility worth it?

 Most children law solicitors would encourage you to secure parental responsibility by agreement with the child’s mother.
 If a mother takes legal advice the likelihood is that she will be advised that it is probable that the court will make a parental responsibility order.
 She may therefore agree to your acquiring parental responsibility by agreement and without making a court application.

 If a mother won’t agree to you having parental responsibility for your child then you may think that you have no option but to make an application for a parental responsibility order because you think that until you secure parental responsibility the child’s mother won’t accept that you have any say in the important decisions affecting your child.
 However, if you have separated amicably and you are co-parenting your child, you make think that parental responsibility won’t really add anything for you or your child.
 It is always best to have parental responsibility and, in those circumstances, you should be able to obtain parental responsibility by agreement through completing the prescribed form for parental responsibility.

 Parental Responsibility Solicitors

-For advice about parental responsibility, child custody or contact or applying for a parental responsibility order, child arrangements order, or specific issue order contact the specialist Cheshire and Manchester children law solicitors at Evolve Family Law.
-Call us on 0345 222 8 222 or complete our online enquiry form.
+For legal assistance with parental responsibility, child custody or contact or applying for a parental responsibility order, child arrangements order, or specific issue order contact the specialist Cheshire and Manchester children law solicitors at Evolve Family Law.
+Call us or complete our online enquiry form.